huongda-group/lexical-file-manager/README.md

   title="File Manager" // (title is optional.
 See API for more) />
 ```
-By default, FileManagerModal using onFileOpen to insert file to lexical.
-You can use your own onFileOpen
+By default, FileManagerModal using onFileOpen and enableFilePreview={false} to insert file to lexical.
+You can use your own onFileOpen and enableFilePreview to override
 ```jsx
 onFileOpen={(file: File) => {
   if (!file.isDirectory) {